 Your company’s entire reputation may be hinging on what has been posted (or not posted) online.
 Whether it’s a positive review from a loyal fan, an in-depth analysis of industry trends in your dedicated blog, or a whitepaper detailing your technology’s capabilities, buyers are using this information to make decisions about your company.

 In short: a brand’s reputation can hang on their management of native and user generated content (UGC).
-If that’s not enough to convince you to up your content marketing game in 2016, here are five additional reasons that might help you get the ball rolling.
+If that’s not enough to convince you to up your content marketing game, here are five additional reasons that might help you get the ball rolling.

 1. B2B marketers give content marketing low marks at their company.
 88% of companies currently use content marketing but only 8% describe the level of their content marketing maturity level as “Sophisticated.”* While most B2B companies say they are using content marketing, there is an opportunity to stand out from the pack by refining your content marketing strategy and honing in on what materials have been most successful for your brand in the past and finding out what your customers actually want.
 This is something companies can learn through competitor research or working with agencies who have experience in content marketing.